Here Is A Graph Of The Function

 Conclusion

 As you continue your mathematical journey, let graphs be your guideposts.
-They'll help you deal with everything from basic algebra to advanced calculus, from abstract theory to concrete applications.
+They'll help you manage everything from basic algebra to advanced calculus, from abstract theory to concrete applications.
 In learning to read function graphs, you're not just mastering mathematics—you're developing a way of seeing the world through patterns, relationships, and the elegant logic that governs how quantities interact.